Advice for EU applicants

 Professional skills test

-All applicants applying for ITT are now required to pass professional skills tests in numeracy and literacy before they start their training.
-Professional skills tests are designed to check that you are sufficiently proficient in using Standard English to fulfill your professional role as a teacher.
+All applicants applying for ITE are now required to pass professional skills tests in numeracy and literacy before they start their training.
+Professional skills tests are designed to check that you are sufficiently proficient in using Standard English to fulfil your professional role as a teacher.
 If English is not your first language and you need support, you are able to request 25 per cent extra time to complete the tests.

 There are test centres in Madrid, Frankfurt and Paris, as well as test centres across the UK.
 For more information visit the professional skills test advice pages or contact the skills test helpline (Monday – Friday 9am to 5pm):

 Telephone: (+44) (0)845 450 8867

 Tips from a trainee teacher

 Lorenz moved from Germany to start his physics teacher training in England.
 He was fortunate enough to be awarded an IOP Teacher Training Scholarship.
 Here we find out why like so many others he’s chosen to teach in England:

 ‘Before I started my PGCE I was working full time at a research institute and a university in Germany.
 I decided to apply for physics teacher training in England not only because I want to pass on my passion for physics to the next generation, but because I’m keen to see how a different school system works in another country.
 Over the next year I’m looking forward to gaining experience in schools and then reflecting on this experience in an academic context.